 In some states, the following criteria apply relates to FAFSA Deadline:

-- Additional form may be required.
+- Additional forms may be required.
 Contact your financial aid administrator or your state agency.

-- Applicants encouraged to obtain proof of mailing.
+- Applicants are encouraged to obtain proof of mailing.

-- For priority consideration, submit an application by date specified.
+- For priority consideration, submit an application by the date specified.

 - Deadline by midnight, Central Daylight Time.